jadx2/shooter-js/gdd.md

 # Introduction

-This project was set to be done in five days of work.
-During this time a global knowledge of Phaser 3 was acquired, also the use of assets and modifications of them through third-party software.
-Besides all that the implementation of DOM manipulation and information scavenging from the player inside the game itself through research.
+This is a five-day-work project which proved the understanding of the Phaser 3 framework.
+Use of assets and modifications of these was also implemented.
+Understanding the use of DOM inside the framework was crucial for the accomplishment of this project.

 # GamePlay